 The project applicant shall submit plans for review and approval by the Building Services Division and the Public Works Agency, and other relevant agencies as appropriate, that show all new electric and telephone facilities; fire alarm conduits; street light wiring; and other wiring, conduits, and similar facilities placed underground.
-The new facilities shall be placed underground along the project applicant's structures to the point of service.
+The new facilities shall be placed underground along the project applicant's street frontage and from the project applicant's structures to the point of service.
 The plans shall show all electric, telephone, water service, fire water service, cable, and fire alarm facilities installed in accordance with standard specifications of the serving utilities.